c2lang/documentation/documentation/docs/language/modules.md

 import networking as net local;
 import filesystem local;
 ```
 Symbols of both `networking` and `filesystem` can be used without prefix.
-If a symbols
+If a symbol
 can be resolved unambiguously (for the current module and set of imports), the module
 prefix is optional.
 So if both `networking` and `filesystem` have some function `open()`,
 it will still have to be prefixed, since C2 allows no ambiguous symbol use.